 The Asiatic Exclusion League, a white supremacist organization that starts in the United States and expands to Canada, is formed with the goal of preventing the immigration of people of Asian heritage.

 Takao Ozawa v.
 United States

-In 1915, Ozawa filed for United States citizenship under the Naturalization Act of 1906, which allowed only “free white persons” and “persons of African nativity or persons of African descent” to naturalize.
-In 1922, the United States Supreme Court found Ozawa, a Japanese-American who was born in Japan but had lived in the United States for 20 years, ineligible for naturalization.
-This decision strengthened and reaffirmed the racist policies of U.S. immigration.
-With successfful judicial backing, policymakers passed more anti-Asian laws, a trend that continued until the Civil Rights Movement of the 1960s.
+In 1915, Ozawa files for United States citizenship under the Naturalization Act of 1906, which allows only “free white persons” and “persons of African nativity or persons of African descent” to naturalize.
+In 1922, the United States Supreme Court finds Ozawa, a Japanese American who is born in Japan but lived in the United States for 20 years, ineligible for naturalization.
+This decision strengthens and reaffirms the racist policies of U.S. immigration.
+With successful judicial backing, policymakers pass more anti-Asian laws, a trend that continues until the Civil Rights Movement of the 1960s.

-Walter Achiu becomes first Asian to play NFL Football
+Walter Achiu becomes first Asian to play in the NFL

 President Roosevelt signs Executive Order 9066 into effect

 Encouraged by officials at all levels in the hysteria of World War II, President Franklin D. Roosevelt authorizes the internment of more than 120,000 American citizens of Japanese ancestry and resident aliens from Japan.
 The order isn’t formally rescinded until the late 1970s, and in 1988 Congress passes the Civil Liberties Act, which states that a “grave injustice” was done to Japanese American citizens and resident aliens during World War II.
 It also establishes a fund that pays $1.6 billion in reparations to formerly interned Japanese Americans or their heirs.